Xilinx - Advanced Features and Techniques of Embedded Systems DesignView dates and locations

 - Lab 6: Simulating an Embedded Processor System

-- Lab 1: Building a Complete System (Zynq AP SoC) – Develop hardware that incorporates the Zynq All Programmable SoC PS or MicroBlaze processor IP cores to interface to AXI GPIO peripherals and serial communication.
+- Lab 1: Building a Complete System (Zynq AP SoC) – Develop hardware that incorporates the Zynq SoC PS or MicroBlaze processor IP cores to interface to AXI GPIO peripherals and serial communication.
 Use the SDK development tools to create an embedded software application project for the hardware built.

 - Lab 3: Extending Memory Space with Block RAM (Zynq AP Soc) – Use the Vivado IP integrator to extend the memory resources for the Cortex-A9 processor.